We do not provide tours of our Outdoor Research Facility.

 - The Anthropology Research Facility is the first of its kind to permit systematic study of human decomposition.
-The 1.3 acres of land made famous by Dr. Bass will soon be expanding.
-This addition will allow for studies using advanced technology to quantify how bodies interact with the environment.
+The 1.3 acres of land made famous by Dr. Bass recently expanded to approximately 2 acres.
+This addition provides space for studies using advanced technology to quantify how bodies interact with the environment.

 - The skeletal collections provide unparalleled opportunities to study modern human skeletal variation, pathology and trauma.
-The hallmark of these collections is the Bass Donated Skeletal Collection that now consists of nearly 1000 individuals, the largest collection of contemporary human skeletons in the United States.
+The hallmark of these collections is the Bass Donated Skeletal Collection that now consists of over 1300 individuals, the largest collection of contemporary human skeletons in the United States.

 - The Forensic Data Bank (FDB) contains data on over 3400 forensic cases in the U.S. and has recently expanded to include contemporary individuals from Central and South America, Europe and Asia.
 The FDB has been instrumental in documenting change within the human population.